 A parent or guardian of a student with food allergies is responsible for providing all food for his/her own child.
-Snacks will be kept in a separate snack box or chest provided by the parent or guardian.
+Snacks will be kept in a separate snack box provided by the parent or guardian.

-Tables will be washed with soap and water following any food related events held in the classroom.
+Tables/Desks will be washed with disinfecting wipes following any food related events held in the classroom.